kaificial/Texify/README.md

 # TeXify

-Turn your handwritten math into LaTeX instantly right in your browser.
+Turn your handwritten math into LaTeX instantly right in your browser

 ## What it does

-Draw or upload a photo of a math equation, and TeXify converts it to clean LaTeX code you can copy and paste anywhere.
-It's designed for students, researchers, and anyone who needs to digitize math quickly.
+Draw or upload a picture of a math formula, and TeXify converts it to clean LaTeX code you can copy and paste anywhere.
+It's made  for students, researchers, and anyone who needs to digitize omath quickly.

-## Key Features
+## Main Features

-- **Draw or Upload**: Sketch formulas directly on a canvas or upload images/textbook snippets.
+- **Draw or Upload**: Sketch formulas directly on the canvas or upload images/textbook snippets
-- **Instant Preview**: See your rendered math in real-time using KaTeX.
+- **Instant Preview**: See your rendered math in real-time using KaTeX
 - **Privacy First**: All processing happens locally on your device.
-Your images and data never leave your browser.
+Your drawings, images and data never leave your browser
-- **Offline Capable**: Once the model is cached, it works without an internet connection.
+- **Offline Capable**: When the model is cached it works without internet
-- **Clean Output**: Automatically sanitizes and cleans up the generated LaTeX for immediate use.

 ## How it works